Articles

 1. Offer the same experience on-site or remotely

-Flexibility is part of what employees need to be effective in meetings.
-Your workspace must be able to adapt easily to both face-to-face and remote work, and above all eliminate the adaptation time needed to change context or device.
+Flexibility is essential for employees to be effective in meetings.
+Your workspace must seamlessly adapt to both in-person and remote work, eliminating the time and friction typically required to switch contexts or devices.

 With Klaxoon, a Board or a Session lets you create a meeting space with an integrated videoconferencing tool, enabling participants to join the exchanges from anywhere, and from any connected device (computer, smartphone or tablet).